benguz/thelatepass.org/pages/doorstops/extension.md

 There are other reasons, too, to wonder “why even bother?”.
 If you’re struggling with depression or any other mental health difficulty, then schoolwork can seem like the farthest thing from relevant (not to mention stimulating).

+**fresher content exists in doc** consolidate some headers

+## Uhh . . . yeah I’m not sure this can be solved with an extension . . .

 ## What if they say no?